kjoshi/WebFrontend/README.md

 # WebFrontend
 Minimal example of a C++ image processing application that can be contacted using a web frontend.

-A simple class representing an image, `TextImage` is used to represent the images processed in the real application.
+A simple class representing an image, `TextImage` is used to represent the images processed in the real-life image processing application.
 `TextImage` is *very* basic.
 Only pixels can only have single-digit values 0-9.
 Attempting to set a pixel value larger than 9 will result in the pixel being set to `value%10`.
 This choice is made primary because this is only a test application, and single-digit pixel values